Dan Collison

 The 'Integrate' service was brand new and I was able to design it with external user input.

-I used the opportunity to learn about users, their roles, goals, likely pain-points, and what functionality and content they would require.
+I used the opportunity to learn about user roles, goals, pain-points, and digital product requirements.

 Research and design board